testdouble/ruby-forex-quotes/README.md

 ```

 ## Contributing
-Thank you for considering contributing.
+Thank you for considering contributing!
 Any issues, bug fixes, suggestions, improvements or help in any other way is always appreciated.
 Please feel free to open an issue or create a pull request.

 ## Support and Contact
 Please contact me at contact@1forge.com if you have any questions or requests.